Revised: Monday April 11 2011

 - You are responsible for:

-- Giving your baby healthy food that's the right thickness for him
+- Giving your baby healthy food that's the right texture, temperature and portion size for him

 - Your baby is responsible for: